The International Capital Markets Review: France

 - other digital assets services such as the reception and transmission of third-party orders, third-party portfolio management, advice, underwriting and placing on or without a firm commitment basis.

-Licensed service providers will be subject to a set of core rules common to all services (insurance or equity, internal control procedures, resilient IT system, transparent pricing policy, etc.) as well as a certain number of rules specific to the service offered.
+Licensed service providers will be subject to a set of core rules common to all services (e.g., insurance or equity, internal control procedures, resilient IT system and transparent pricing policy) as well as a certain number of rules specific to the service offered.

-As an exception to the above, service providers who wish to provide digital asset custody services to third parties or to purchase or sell digital assets in exchange for legal currency are subject to mandatory registration with the AMF.
+As an exception to the above, service providers that wish to provide digital asset custody services to third parties or to purchase or sell digital assets in exchange for legal currency are subject to mandatory registration with the AMF.
+Decree No. 2021-446 of the 15 April 2021 specified that for digital assets, providers who provide a custody service or service of buying and selling digital assets must submit their organisation and internal procedure against money laundering, for the purpose of their registration, to the French ACPR.

 Recent foreign investment regime changes